Replace non-stop Zoom with remote office avatars app Pragli – TechCrunch

 - Loneliness

-- Lack of boundaries boundaries
+- Lack of boundaries

 You never have to worry about whether you’re intruding on someone’s meeting, or if it’d be quicker to hash something out on a call instead of vague text.
-Avatars give remote workers a sense of identity, while the Pragli watercooler provides a temporary place to socialize rather than an endless Slack flood of GIFs.
-And since you clock in and out of the Pragli office just like a real one, co-workers understand when you’ll reply quickly versus when you’ll respond tomorrow unless there’s an emergency.
+Avatars give remote workers a sense of identity, while the Pragli water cooler provides a temporary place to socialize rather than an endless Slack flood of GIFs.
+And because you clock in and out of the Pragli office just like a real one, co-workers understand when you’ll reply quickly versus when you’ll respond tomorrow unless there’s an emergency.

 “In Pragli, you log into the office in the morning and there’s a clear sense of when I’m working and when I’m not working.
-Slack doesn’t give you a strong sense if they’re online or offline” Safreno explains.
+Slack doesn’t give you a strong sense if they’re online or offline,” Safreno explains.
 “Everyone stays online and feels pressured to respond at any time of day.”

 Safreno and his co-founder Vivek Nair know the feeling first-hand.
 After both graduating in computer science from Stanford, they built StacksWare to help enterprise software customers avoid overpaying by accurately measuring their usage.
 But when they sold StacksWare to Avi Networks, they spent two years working remotely for the acquirer.
 The friction and loneliness quickly crept in.

-Today Pragli officially launches, and it’s free until June 1st.
-Then it plans to become freemium with the full experience reserved for companies that pay per user per month.
+Today Pragli officially launches, and it’s free until June 1.
+Then it plans to become freemium, with the full experience reserved for companies that pay per user per month.
 Pragli is also announcing a small pre-seed round today led by K9 Ventures, inspired by the firm’s delight using the product itself.

-To get started with Pragi, teammates download the Pragli desktop app and sign in with Google, Microsoft, or Github.
-User then customize their avatar with a wide range of face, hair, skin, and clothing options.
+To get started with Pragi, teammates download the Pragli desktop app and sign in with Google, Microsoft or GitHub.
+Users then customize their avatar with a wide range of face, hair, skin and clothing options.
 It can use your mouse and keyboard interaction to show if you’re at your desk or not, or use your webcam to translate occasional snapshots of your facial expressions to your avatar.
-You can also connect your Spotify and calendar to show you’re listening to music (and might be concentrating), reveal or hide details of your meeting, and decide whether people can ask to interrupt your or that you’re totally unavailable.
+You can also connect your Spotify and calendar to show you’re listening to music (and might be concentrating), reveal or hide details of your meeting and decide whether people can ask to interrupt you or that you’re totally unavailable.

-From there, you can communicate by audio, video, or text with any of your available co-workers.
+From there, you can by audio, video or text communicate with any of your available co-workers.
 Guests can join conversations via the web and mobile too, though the team is working on a full-fledged app for phones and tablets.
 Tap on someone and you can instantly talk to them, though their mic stays muted until they respond.
 Alternatively, you can jump into Slack-esque channels for discussing specific topics or holding recurring meetings.
-And if you need some downtime, you can hang out in the watercooler or trivia game channel, or set a manual away message.
+And if you need some down time, you can hang out in the water cooler or trivia game channel, or set a manual “away” message.

-Pragli has put a remarkable amount of consideration into how the little office social cues about when to interrupt someone translate online, like if someone’s wearing headphones, in a deep convo already, or if they’re chilling in the microkitchen.
+Pragli has put a remarkable amount of consideration into how the little office social cues about when to interrupt someone translate online, like if someone’s wearing headphones, in a deep convo already or if they’re chilling in the microkitchen.
 It’s leagues better than having no idea what someone’s doing on the other side of Slack or what’s going on in a Zoom call.
 It’s a true virtual office without the clunky VR headset.

-“Nothing we’ve tried has delivered the natural, water-cooler-style conversations that we get from Pragli” says Storj Labs VP of engineering JT Olio.
-“The ability to switch between ‘rooms’ with screen sharing, video, and voice in one app is great.
+“Nothing we’ve tried has delivered the natural, water-cooler-style conversations that we get from Pragli,” says Storj Labs VP of engineering JT Olio.
+“The ability to switch between ‘rooms’ with screen sharing, video and voice in one app is great.
 It has really helped us improve transparency across teams.
 Plus, the avatars are quite charming as well.”

-With Microsoft’s lack of social experience, Zoom consumed with its scaling challenges, and Slack doubling down on text as it prioritizes Zoom integration over its own visual communication features, there’s plenty of room for Pragli to flourish.
-Meanwhile, COVID-19 quarantines are turning the whole world towards remote work, and it’s likely to stick afterwards as companies deemphasize office space and hire more abroad.
+With Microsoft’s lack of social experience, Zoom consumed with its scaling challenges and Slack doubling down on text as it prioritizes Zoom integration over its own visual communication features, there’s plenty of room for Pragli to flourish.
+Meanwhile, COVID-19 quarantines are turning the whole world toward remote work, and it’s likely to stick afterwards as companies de-emphasize office space and hire more abroad.

-The biggest challenge will be making such a broad product encompassing every communication medium and tons of new behaviors comprehensible enough to onboard whole teams.
-“How do you build a product that doesn’t feel distracting like Slack but where people can still have the spontaneous conversations that are so important to companies innovating?”
-Safreno asks.
+The biggest challenge will be making comprehensible enough to onboard whole teams such a broad product encompassing every communication medium and tons of new behaviors.
+“How do you build a product that doesn’t feel distracting like Slack but where people can still have the spontaneous conversations that are so important to companies innovating?,” Safreno asks.
 The Pragli founders are also debating how to encompass mobile without making people feel like the office stalks them after hours.

-“Long-term, [Pragli] should be better than being in the office because you don’t actually have to walk around looking for [co-workers], and you get to decide how you’re presented” Safreno concludes.
-“We won’t quit because we want to work remotely for the rest of our lives.”
+“Long-term, [Pragli] should be better than being in the office because you don’t actually have to walk around looking for [co-workers], and you get to decide how you’re presented,” Safreno concludes.
+“We won’t quit, because we want to work remotely for the rest of our lives.”